-This course conforms to the Richmond University Standard Assessment Norms approved at Academic Council on June 28, 2012.
+This course conforms to the University Assessment Norms approved at Academic Board.

 Teaching Methodology:

 This is a survey course and taught through a combination of lectures, museum visits and seminar classes.
 Lectures are primarily designed to give an overview of the issues and problems on a particular topic, and thereby provide guidance for visits and seminar discussion.
 Seminars will be used for debates and group/sub-group discussion, and are intended to provide an interactive and participatory learning environment.
 Students are expected to do the set readings for each week, and to be prepared to contribute to class discussion and discussion sub-groups.
 The general approach to classes is informal, and discussion is viewed as an essential part of learning.